greatroboticslab/IsaacLabFarming/README.md

 Our [Blender Projects Repo](https://github.com/greatroboticslab/FarmSimulatorBlender) contains a script which allows conversion of a Blender animated skeleton to a .npz which IsaacLab can then use.

-## Below is the rest of the original README from the IsaacLab repo:

 ## Quick Start